KVIC – Khadi and Village Industries Commission

 The headquarters of KVIC is located in New Delhi and its six Zonal Offices are spread in a few main cities of India at:

-Further to the zonal offices, there 29 other offices in different states to oversee the implementation of different programs in alignment with the objectives of the commission.
+Further to the zonal offices, there are 29 other offices in different states to oversee the implementation of different programs in alignment with the commission’s objectives.

 It is imperative to get a greater insight into the common terms in use for a comprehensive understanding of the entire KVIC scheme.